Archive 2022

 Installation Steps

-• 0) Disconnect power to the facility or to the VFD for safe installation of the current coils.
+• Disconnect power to the L1 L2 L3 lines powering the meter or to the VFD for safe installation of the current coils and metering unit

-• 1) Setup Modbus Address using the 8 position DIP switch to any value between 1 and 254.
+• Setup Modbus Address using the 8 position DIP switch to any value between 1 and 254.
 0 is a broadcast address.
 255 is a bridge address.
 Do not use these on the PMTR_001_SRV2) Set the 3 jumpers to LN metering – default – (line to neutral) or LL metering (line to line) Usually LN is preferred if the metering is on a standard european consumer network.
-LL metering is usually reserved for Variable Frequency Drive metering.
+LL metering is usually reserved for Variable Frequency Drive metering, or for star/delta starters, or on the secondary of a transformer with delta outputs.
 In that case, skip step 4.

-• 3) Connect CT- and CT+ wires to the appropriate PMTR-001-SRV terminals.
-Repeat for each phase Then,
+• Connect CT- and CT+ wires to the appropriate PMTR-001-SRV terminals.
+Repeat for each phase

-• 7) if a backup / battery supply is available you can connect it to AUX12VDC to the positive terminal and GND to the negative terminal
+• If a backup / battery supply is available you can connect it to AUX12VDC to the positive terminal and GND to the negative terminal

-• 8) Tie the SEND terminal to any L1 L2 or L3 phase, now the Rasperry Pi (PMTR_001_CLI) can be connected to the same phase and neutral as the PMTR_001_SRV and it should set the time up
+• Tie the SEND terminal to any L1 L2 or L3 phase, now the Rasperry Pi (PMTR_001_CLI) can be connected to the same phase and neutral as the PMTR_001_SRV and it should set the time up.

-• repeat the same actions 1 to 8 on any other PMTR_001_SRV to install on the network. use the same phase line for all the PMTR_001_SRV that you install
+• Repeat the same actions above on any other PMTR_001_SRV to install on the network. use the same phase line for all the PMTR_001_SRV that you install

-• PMTR_001_SRV can supply up to 0.8A at 12V over the 12VDC_OUT terminal, electromechanical relays can be powered by 12V IF the 5V relay action pin is recognized as HIGH by the relay.anyway, PMTR_001_SRV can supply up to 1.7A at 5V over the 5VDC_OUT terminal, for electromechanical relays. nb: The relay action pins cannot supply more than 40mA current, use is limited only to SSR relays !!
+• Relay connection : PMTR_001_SRV can supply up to 0.8A at 12V over the 12VDC_OUT terminal, Electromechanical relays can be powered by 12V IF the 5V relay action pin voltage is sufficient to be recognized as logical HIGH by the relay.
+Remember that The relay action pins on Arduino cannot supply more than 20mA continuous current.
+Always use relay modules with a separate power pin.
+Modules also take care of the inductive kickback.
+On the other hand, Digital pin action pin sourcing current is sufficient for SSR (TRIAC modules such as Fotek), and thus does not require external power.

 • Proceed to PMTR_001_CLI Readme to finish setup.